Skip to content

 Even when the static types of the objects are Points, they are not compared in their Pointness, but in their ColoredPointness.
 This matters because code that receives two Points is expecting their equality to be determined entirely by the values of x and y, not some totally unrelated property that may not have even been defined when the code was first written.

-If it is a virutal method, it is also not symmetric:
+If it is a virtual method, it is also not symmetric:

 This happens because each equals accepts Anything and then tests is the type is compatible for testing.
 When the method is on a Point, it is compatible with accepting a ColoredPoint, but not vice versa.